On this page:

 As Victoria’s independent environmental regulator, the Environment Protection Authority (EPA) is the primary regulator for wind energy facility noise, for both new and existing facilities.

-The EPA has updated its Wind Energy Facility Turbine Noise Regulation Guidelines to help industry comply with their regulatory obligations, including where amendments to the regulations have been made.
+EPA's updated Wind Energy Facility Turbine Noise Regulation Guidelines help industry to comply with their regulatory obligations, including where amendments to the regulations have been made.

 Changes to Victoria’s planning system

-From 3 August 2021, further changes were made to planning schemes to align with the introduction of the new Environment Protection Regulations.
+From 3 August 2021 changes were made to planning schemes to align with wind turbine noise requirements in the Environment Protection Regulations.

-Conditions of existing planning permits will continue to apply.
-The Minister for Planning will continue to be responsible for assessing applications and approving new permits.
+Conditions of existing planning permits continue to apply.
+The Minister for Planning continues to be responsible for assessing applications and approving new permits.

-With the introduction of the new regulations, it is open to wind energy facility permit holders to apply to amend their existing permits to remove these conditions.
+Wind energy facility permit holders may apply to amend existing permits to remove these conditions.
 Applications to amend permits will be referred to the EPA for comment.

 Complaints about wind energy facility noise